 When biking, you typically aim for a high cadence in easy gear.
 Your body will be working aerobically and you’ll be getting greater benefits from your cycling.
 When you cycle in a low cadence, your body has to work extremely hard and you will most likely tire out quickly.

 When you shift gears, ensure you’re only using one shifter at a time.
 A good rule of thumb is to anticipate any new terrain or incline you’re about to encounter and shift your gear ahead of time.
 For example, if you’re coming up to a hill, change your gear right before you reach the hill.

 Benefits of a Shifter

-Basically, an MTB shifter is going to make your mountain biking experience much easier and smoother!
+Basically, an MTB shifter will make your mountain biking experience much easier and smoother!
 Using a shifter will prevent your bike from slipping gears or being misaligned.
 Indexed shifters do this by making sure your shifting is precise and keeping your bike in the right gear the whole time you’re riding.

-Twist Shifters, on the other hand, can not be positioned in as many locations because they are confined to the grip.
+On the other hand, Twist Shifters can not be positioned in as many locations because they are confined to the grip.
 They do, however, give you a lot of variety in grip length.
-They are also much more simple and clean looking than lever shifters and many even will show you which gear you are on.
+They are also much more simple and clean looking than lever shifters; many will even show you which gear you are on.
 This is a great advantage to give you a reference point when shifting gears.